VaultCraft (VCX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 VaultCraft Historical Price

-According to the latest data gathered on VaultCraft live price page, the current price of VaultCraft is 0.00605778USD.
-The circulating supply of VaultCraft(VCX) is 756.80M VCX , giving it a market capitalization of $4.58M.
+According to the latest data gathered on VaultCraft live price page, the current price of VaultCraft is 0.0060036USD.
+The circulating supply of VaultCraft(VCX) is 756.80M VCX , giving it a market capitalization of $4.54M.

 - 24-hour0.00%$ --$ --$ --